 postgres.enabled: false):

-When using a managed database service (AWS RDS, Google Cloud SQL, Azure Database), you must manually create the Wharf database before enabling Wharf.
+When using a managed database service (AWS RDS, Google Cloud SQL, Azure Database), you must manually create the Wharf database before installing the chart.
 The database name should match postgres.wharfDatabase (default: wharf).
+If the database is missing, the migration will fail during installation or upgrade.

 Cloud SQL Auth Proxy Support (GCP)